(Above) A stellar photo spread of 14 well-known transwomen published by the short lived C*ndy Magazine in 2014

 This website covers various aspects of male-to-female transsexualism, now usually referred to as Gender Identity Dysphoria (GID).
 It was developed in the years around my own transition in 2000 and there have been no major changes since 2004, although I occasionally made small updates, corrections or additions in areas of particular interest to me.
 I have also reluctantly removed some pages and information of a personal or controversial nature - views and opinions that were the norm in the late 1990's are often now considered unacceptable.

 The site was launched during an extraordinary period around the turn of the millennia which was truly transformational for transsexual women.
 In 2000 the Internet had hundreds of small websites [admittedly often amateurish] published by transgender women on free hosting platforms such as Geocities, which collectively contained a huge amount of helpful information.
-Fast forward 20 years and these time-consuming websites are sadly long gone - replaced by thousands of social media accounts (usually Instagram and Facebook) and easy to make videos on YouTube and Tiktok whose content is often either 'woke' or very benign (or get banned!), repetitive, sometimes dubious, and usually focussed on getting lots of views and likes.
+Fast forward 20 years and these time-consuming websites are sadly long gone - replaced by thousands of social media accounts such as Instagram and Facebook, and easy to make videos on YouTube and TikTok.
+The content these is often very benign (or get banned!), and heavily focussed on getting lots of views and likes.

-Whilst this website is largely historical in nature, I hope that it contains some information that may still be useful and helpful for modern transgender women.
+Whilst this website is largely historical in nature, I hope that it contains some information that may still be useful and helpful.

 A significant development since c.2014 is the use of the prefix cis, e.g., in words such as ciswomen, cisgendered and cissexual.
 Cis is actually another Latin term, meaning 'on this side', and is increasingly used in the context of women (usually but not always genetically XX) who were assigned a female gender at birth, and whose bodies and their personal identity have always agreed with this.
 It does make sense as an alternative to awkward phrases such as "genetically XY women" that I have resorted to in some articles.